weihaox/awesome-image-translation/README.md

 ## Contributing

+Feedback and contributions are welcome!
 If you think I have missed out on something (or) have any suggestions (papers, implementations and other resources), feel free to [pull a request](https://github.com/xiaweihao/awesome-image-translation/pulls).
-Feedback and contributions are welcome!

-markdown format:
+You could manually edit items or use the [script](https://github.com/weihaox/arxiv_daily_tools) to produce them in the markdown format.

 ``` markdown
 **Here is the Paper Name.**<br>
 *[Author 1](homepage), Author 2, and Author 3.*<br>